lessthan3/dobi-mongofb/README.md

 ### Sever Configuration

-MongoFB can be included in your express or zappajs server, using middleware.
+MongoFB can be included in your express or zappajs index, using middleware.
 ```
 mongofb = require 'mongofb'